Lightstreamer/Lightstreamer-utility-MetricsExporter-Adapter/README.md

 ![architecture](metrics_exporter_schema.png)

 The code leverages the [Prometheus Java Client](https://github.com/prometheus/client_java) and include the instrumentation logic into a Metadata Adapter class.
-A custom collector is implemented to proxy metrics coming from MBeans with a one-to-one mapping between MBean attribute and Prometheus metric.
+A custom collector is implemented to proxy metrics coming from local MBeans with a one-to-one mapping between MBean attribute and Prometheus metric.
 The format of a metric is something like:

 	<server_name>_<bean_name>_<attribute_name>{beanpropertyName1="beanPropertyValue1", ...}: value